TheBibites/Bibites_Shared_Content/Version_0.4.2/Mods/Bibites Quickfixes/README.md

 ## Instalation
 1) Download the zip file of the mod
 2) Unpack the zip file somewhere
-3) Take the file BibitesAssembly.dll and drop it into [your Bibite folder]\The Bibites_Data\Managed.
+3) Take the file BibitesAssembly.dll found in this Bibites Quickfixes folder and drop it into [your Bibite folder]\The Bibites_Data\Managed.
 When Windows asks you, if you want to replace the file, you click yes.

 ## Bugs fixed